0xMarvell/0xMarvell/README.md

 <br>

-## Favorite Tech
+## Tech Stack

-> Tools, languages, and other things that I like to work with.
+> Tools, languages, and other things that I work with.

 <table align="left">
   <tr>